How slapstick stayed the course

 "Verbal, realistic comedy was incredibly dominant a few years ago - such as Alan Partridge and The Day Today.
 But whether it's in vogue or not, a brilliant piece of physical comedy always punches through."

-He says the Little Britain series made it ok to be "stupid" again.'Not cool'
+He says the Little Britain series made it ok to be "stupid" again.

 "There is a prejudice that physical comedy is stupid but if executed brilliantly, it's acceptable.